25 Sample Personal Recommendation Letters (Tips & Examples)

 • Always keep copies of each and every letter you’ve sent

-• Never wait until the last moment for writing the letter
+• Never wait until the last moment to write the letter

 Frequently Asked Questions